Why Most Career Pages Underperform

 Candidates trust employee voices more than corporate messaging.
 Integrating authentic social proof into your career page bridges the credibility gap between what the company says and what it is actually like to work there.

 Glassdoor and review integration: If your Glassdoor rating is 3.5 or above, display it on your career page.
-Candidates check review sites regardless, so proactively showing your rating signals confidence.
-Link to your Glassdoor profile management strategy for context on how you handle feedback.
+Candidates check review sites regardless, so proactively showing your rating signals confidence and reduces the credibility gap between your messaging and third-party perception.

 Awards and certifications: "Great Place to Work" badges, industry awards, and diversity certifications add third-party credibility.
 Place them near the top of the page where they reinforce the employer brand message before the candidate scrolls.